WodenWang820118/vuejs-fireblog/README.md

 The project is still ongoing the refactor process as you might see some options API show up in some views or components.

 ## Future plans
-I've been learning Vue 3 for a while, but it could be hard to look up specific components within a view.Further, when uploading high-resolution preview pictures, the website responds slowly.
+I've been learning Vue 3 for a while, but it could be hard to look up specific components within a view.
+Further, when uploading high-resolution preview pictures, the website responds slowly.
 Therefore, the future goals:
 1. I will incorporate Typescript, the prevalent language for better development collaboration, debugging, and maintenance.
 2. Lazy loading the Vuex store, improving the overall latency issue.